Skip to main content

 Other Opt-Out Programs

-If you’ve already added your phone number to the Do Not Call Registry and are still getting a lot of unwanted calls, odds are the calls are from scammers.
+If you’ve already added your phone number to the Do Not Call Registry and are still getting unwanted calls, odds are the calls are from scammers.
 Read about blocking unwanted calls to find out what to do about them.

-You can decide what types of mail you do and don’t want from marketers.
-Register at the Direct Marketing Association’s (DMA) consumer website DMAchoice.org and choose what catalogs, magazine offers, and other mail you want to get from DMA companies.
-They charge a $2 processing fee, and your registration will last for 10 years.
+Register at the Direct Marketing Association’s (DMA) consumer website DMAchoice.org to reduce promotional mail from marketers.
+It won’t stop all promotional mail, though.
+You ’ll pay a $4 processing fee, and your registration will last for 10 years.